Owasso Public Schools

 Owasso Public Schools is a school district that serves Owasso, Oklahoma.
-The district consists of 15 academic campuses, including Owasso High School.
-As of 2024, the district has 9,225 students enrolled The superintendent of the district is Dr. Margaret Coates.
+The district consists of 13 academic campuses, including Owasso High School.
+As of 2024, the district has 9,800 students enrolled The superintendent of the district is Dr. Margaret Coates.
 The district is known for its involvement in Owasso Independent School District v.
 Falvo, a case that reached the US Supreme Court.

+Area

+Most of the district is in Tulsa County, where it includes that county's portion of Owasso and a small section of Tulsa.
+It extends into Rogers County, where it includes all of that county's portion of Broken Arrow, a part of that county's part of Owasso, as well as Limestone and a small portion of Valley Park.

 Schools

-Owasso Public Schools has 15 different educational campuses, all located in Owasso, Oklahoma.
-There are 9 elementary school campuses, 3 middle schools, and 3 high school campuses.
+Owasso Public Schools has 13 different educational campuses, all located in Owasso, Oklahoma.
+There are 11 elementary school campuses, 3 middle schools, and 2 high school campuses.
 Among the high school campuses is the Ram Academy, a program aimed at preventing students from dropping out of high school.
 The program was recognized in 2015 by the National Dropout Prevention Network for its work in helping at-risk youth.